icgc-argo/argo-docs/docs/release-notes/data-releases.md

 ### New Updates

-Data release 2.0 includes the first release whole genome sequencing (WGS) data from papillary thyroid cancer [PTC-SA](https://www.icgc-argo.org/page/98/ptcp) data and the first release whole exome sequencing (WX) lung cancer [LUKA-KR](https://www.icgc-argo.org/page/91/pgcklc) data.
+Data release 2.0 includes the first release of whole genome sequencing (WGS) data from papillary thyroid cancer [(PTC-SA)](https://www.icgc-argo.org/page/98/ptcp) and the first release of whole exome sequencing (WXS) data from lung cancer [(LUKA-KR)](https://www.icgc-argo.org/page/91/pgcklc).
 Both programs were members of the original ICGC-25K data portal.
 While clinical data will soon be submitted by the programs, a selection of their molecular data has been reprocessed against the latest GRCh38 Human Reference Genome using the ARGO DNA Seq Pipeline.
-The resulting somatic mutation calls include single nucleotide variations (SNVs), insertion-deletion (indels), copy number variations (CNVs) and structural variations (SVs).

 This release includes: